mzio/surgery-hand-labels/README.md

   - Should be good to go.

 ## Actually starting things up.
-First, make sure you have data.
-Talk to me about this.
-Ideally, this should be saved in the `./src/images` folder.
+1. First, make sure you have data.
+This can be a folder of image files.
+Save this to `./src/images` (example provided).

-Next, prepare the data for annotation by running `python init_data.py`.
+2. Next, prepare the data for annotation by running `python init_data.py`

-Afterwards, set up the local server to load data with `json-server --watch src/data.json -p 3001`.
+3. Afterwards, set up the local server to load data with `json-server --watch src/data.json -p 3001`

-Finally, run the actual software with `yarn start`.
+4. Finally, run the actual software with `yarn start` or `npm start`

 ## Todos

+Fundamentals:
-- [ ] Feed in images based on JSON file - JSON file should specify image path, labels (list of annotations: top, down, left, right, right or left hand, keypoints (1 - 23) (can be none))
+- [x] Feed in images based on JSON file
+- [x] Enable saving labels directly to local file
+- [x] Implement bounding box labeling

+Useful Features:
+- [ ] Implement hand keypoint labeling
+- [ ] Ergonomic key commands

+Nice to have:
+- [ ] Enable switching between images
+- [ ] Display annotations on load
+- [ ] Clear all labels key command